ccdle12/applied-cryptography-notes/chapter-1/README.md

 `f(x) = y`

-Denotes that all the sets in y have at least on preimage:
+Denotes that all the sets in y have at least one preimage:

 `Im(f)`